Programs

 • Abide by all federal, state and local labor and occupational health and safety laws, including compensation requirements and regulations

-• Programs exceeding 6 months must be paid at least the state and local minimum wage.
-Shorter programs may be unpaid, but they must meet the U.S. Department of Labor’s Criteria for Unpaid Internships and are not eligible for a program extension if the total program length will exceed 6 months.
+• Internship programs exceeding 6 months must be paid at least the state and local minimum wage.
+Shorter internship programs may be unpaid, but they must meet the U.S. Department of Labor’s Criteria for Unpaid Internships and are not eligible for a program extension if the total program length will exceed 6 months.
+Trainee programs must be paid at least the state and local minimum wage regardless of program length.

 • Provide a professional training program in an office-type setting, with no more than 20% clerical or basic work.
 Home-based businesses are not permitted